NameJohn C. Heathcock , G Grandfather

 ---, Thomas son 26 Dec 1878 s TX AL GA

 The seven living children in 1900 were daughters Elizabeth Wiley and Josephine Parish and sons John, James, Jackson, Thomas and William.
 In addition to Phillip, there were four other children who are not accounted for.
 Since women in those days normally had children about every two years, the missing children were probably born in the six-year gap between Elizabeth (b 1857) and John (b 1863) and in the seven-year gap between John (b 1863) and James (b 1870).
-Unfortunately, the family was missed in the 1870 census, so it is not possible to know if there were young children at that time other than the eight who are accounted for.
+None of the missing children were listed in the 1870 census.